clarkwkw/git-2019/README.md

 ```

 ## Credits
-The Marble Maze notebook is adopted from a [Raspberry Pi project](https://projects.raspberrypi.org/en/projects/sense-hat-marble-maze).
+The Marble Maze notebook is adopted from the same [Raspberry Pi project](https://projects.raspberrypi.org/en/projects/sense-hat-marble-maze).